 After Action Reviews are conducted by the Emergency Preparedness group for exercises and major real-world incidents.
 Observations and findings are compiled into a Corrective Action Plan (CAP) matrix by the Manager of Emergency Preparedness and the DART Chief Safety Officer, who assigns responsibility and timelines.
-With this collaborative effort, the CAPs are tracked to completion and documented.
+With this collaborative effort, the CAPs are tracked to completion and documented following TxDOT's Program Standard.